fbergmann/xlSBtab/README.md

 ### Installation
 After you installed the plugin, you will find a new tab called 'SBtab' in the Add-ins ribbon menu.
 On that tab, click settings to verify the python path, and the SBtab location.

+The add in has four options:

+* **Import SBML**: imports an SBML file and replaces the contents of the current sheet with SBtab tables representing that file.
+* **Export SBML**: translates the tables of the current sheet back into an SBML file.
+* **Validate**: currently ensures only that the tables have the expected headers.
+It does not yet validate the entries in the table.
+* **Settings**: specify the path to the python interpreter, and the SBtab script directory.

 ## License

 This project is open source and freely available under the [Simplified BSD](http://opensource.org/licenses/BSD-2-Clause) license.
 Should that license not meet your needs, please contact me.